francisvalguedes/TrajectoryOrbitPropag/README.md

 ## Installation

-For ubuntu: clone repository then:
+For debian/ubuntu: clone repository then without sudo:

 ~~~
-./ubuntu_install.sh
+./install_debian.sh
 ~~~

-the ubuntu_install.sh file will create a python environment in an env folder located in the repository folder and install the dependencies in the file requirements.txt
+the install_debian.sh file will create a python environment in an env folder located in the repository folder and install the dependencies in the file requirements.txt

 ## Run App streamlit server: